 Door to door fundriasing, street fundriasing and other types of face-to-face fundraising is a valuable method of getting new supporters to opt-in to receive marketing and should not just be used as a way to drive donations.
 GDPR is going to make it vital for charities to use any opportunity to get their supporters to consent and increase the number of supporters they can contact.
 Charities can then maintain and develop relationships with potential donors and ultimately increase revenue.

-This guide was created with support and input from the IOF and Home Fundraising to improve face-to-face fundraisers’ consent-rates, while also helping them to comply with the law and guidelines.
+This guide was created with support and input from the IOF and Home Fundraising to improve door to door fundraisers’ consent-rates, while also helping them to comply with the law and guidelines.

 In this guide fastmap provide: